LogtalkDotOrg/logtalk-for-vscode/README.md

 Three types of code extraction are supported when the user selects a region of code and uses the "Refactor" context menu item or the "Refactor" command palette item:

-- Extract to new Logtalk entity (the user is asked to select the entity type, entity name, file name, and file location)
+- "Extract to new Logtalk entity" (the user is asked to select the entity type, entity name, file name, and file location)
-- Extract to new Logtalk file (the user is asked to select the file name and file location)
+- "Extract to new Logtalk file" (the user is asked to select the file name and file location)
-- Replace with include/1 directive (the user is asked to select the file name and file location)
+- "Replace with include/1 directive" (the user is asked to select the file name and file location)

 #### Resolve include/1 directive

-When the user selects a region of code that contains an `include/1` directive, the "Refactor" context menu item or the "Refactor" command palette item provides an action that replaces the `include/1` directive with the contents of the included file.
-The included file is resolved if it's a relative or abosolute path, with or without a common Logtalk or Prolog extension.
+When the user selects a region of code that contains an `include/1` directive, the "Refactor" context menu item or the "Refactor" command palette item provides a "Replace include/1 directive with file contents" action.
+The included file is resolved if it's a relative or absolute path, with or without a common Logtalk or Prolog extension.
 The included file contents are indented to match the indentation of the `include/1` directive.

 #### Symbol renaming